Trading Price Action 1-2-3 method in the Oil Trading Market

 - RSI

-- Moving Average Technical Indicator
+- MA Indicator

-Just like any other indicator in Oil, crude trading price action also has whipsaws and there a requirement to use this as a combination with other signal as opposed to just using this strategy alone.
+Just like any other indicator in Oil, crude price action also has whipsaws and there a requirement to use this as a combination with other signal as opposed to just using this strategy alone.

 Combining With other Indicators - RSI & Moving Averages